Dionisiy/CA/js-function.md

 For example, consider the following function definition:

 A function that calls itself is called a _recursive function_.
 In some ways, recursion is analogous to a loop.
 Both execute the same code multiple times, and both require a condition \(to avoid an infinite loop, or rather, infinite recursion in this case\).
 For example, the following loop:

+### Nested functions and closures

+You can nest a function within a function.
+The nested \(inner\) function is private to its containing \(outer\) function.
+It also forms a _closure_.
+A closure is an expression \(typically a function\) that can have free variables together with an environment that binds those variables \(that "closes" the expression\).

+Since a nested function is a closure, this means that a nested function can "inherit" the arguments and variables of its containing function.
+In other words, the inner function contains the scope of the outer function.

+To summarize:

+* The inner function can be accessed only from statements in the outer function.

+* The inner function forms a closure: the inner function can use the arguments and variables of the outer function, while the outer function cannot use the arguments and variables of the inner function.